leonid-shevtsov/headless/README.md

       headless.start
     end

+## Cucumber with wkhtmltopdf

+_Note: this is true for other programs which may use headless at the same time as cucumber is running_

+When wkhtmltopdf is using Headless, and cucumber is invoking a block of code which uses a headless session, make sure to override the default display of cucumber to retain browser focus.
+Assuming wkhtmltopdf is using the default display of 99, make sure to set the display to a value != 99 in `features/support/env.rb` file.
+This may be the cause of `Connection refused - connect(2) (Errno::ECONNREFUSED)`.

+    headless = Headless.new(:display => '100')
+    headless.start

 ## Capturing video

 Video is captured using `ffmpeg`.
 You can install it on Debian/Ubuntu via `sudo apt-get install ffmpeg` or on OS X via `brew install ffmpeg`.
 You can capture video continuously or capture scenarios separately.
 Here is typical use case: